Nepal Visa Information

 - Tourist Visa Fees

-- Multiple entry visa for 90 days $ 100 or equivalent convertible currency
+- Multiple entry visas for 90 days $ 100 or equivalent convertible currency

 - Free visa for 30 days for tourists of SAARC countries